gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Tower.md

 Then, you'll decide if you want to override the `Get2DTexture(int[] tiers)` method in your `ModTower` class.

-`Get2DTexture` takes in an `int[3]` and returns the file name of a the correct texture to display for the tower (no directory path or .png).
+`Get2DTexture` takes in an `int[3]` and returns the file name of the correct texture to display for the tower (no directory path or .png).

 By default, if you had a `ModTower` CardMonkey with tiers 2-3-0, it would try (in order): CardMonkey-230, CardMonkey-X3X, CardMonkey-2XX, CardMonkey.